Cancer or its treatment can lower your resistance to infection and make you more likely to catch flu. Find out more about the flu vaccine.

 Side effects of the flu vaccine

 The vaccine doesn’t usually cause many side effects.
-But you may have:
+But with the injection you may have:

 - slight soreness around the injection site